nautobot/nautobot/nautobot/docs/apps/migrating-jobs-from-nautobot-v1.md

 ### Job Package Names

-All Jobs are now imported as normal Python packages instead of virtually imported which means that Job file code can be shared with other Jobs or Python modules.
+All Jobs are now imported as normal Python packages, instead of virtually imported, which means that Job file code can be shared with other Jobs or Python modules.

 !!! important
     As a result of these changes, the `JOBS_ROOT` directory and all Git Repository top level directories must now contain an `__init__.py` file.

 #### App Provided Jobs

-The package name for Jobs provided by Nautobot Apps will not change.
+The package name for Jobs provided by Nautobot Apps has not changed.

 #### Jobs in `JOBS_ROOT`

 [`JOBS_ROOT`](../configuration/optional-settings.md#jobs_root) is added to `sys.path` and all modules in that directory will be imported.
 The package name for Jobs in `JOBS_ROOT` will be `<job_file>`, where `<job_file>` is the name of the Job file without the `.py` extension.
 If desired, submodules may be used in `JOBS_ROOT` like any normal Python package.
 For example, a Job class called `AddJob` in `$JOBS_ROOT/my_jobs/math.py` would be imported as `my_jobs.math.AddJob`.

-!!! note
+!!! caution
     Take care to avoid naming collisions with existing Python packages when naming Job files in `JOBS_ROOT`.

 #### Git Repository Jobs

-The package name for Jobs provided by [Git Repositories](../models/extras/gitrepository.md) will be `<git_repository_slug>.jobs`, where `<git_repository_slug>` is the slug of the Git Repository as provided by the user when creating the Git Repository object in Nautobot.
+The package name for Jobs provided by [Git Repositories](../models/extras/gitrepository.md) has changed to `<git_repository_slug>.jobs`, where `<git_repository_slug>` is the slug of the Git Repository as provided by the user when creating the Git Repository object in Nautobot.
 All jobs provided by Git Repositories must use the `.jobs` submodule of the Git Repository.

 ### Run Method Signature